Bosnian War: Croat–Bosniak relations in late 1992

 The Croat–Bosniak alliance, formed at the beginning of the war, was often not harmonious.
 The existence of two parallel commands caused problems in coordinating the two armies against the VRS.
 An attempt to create a joint HVO and TO military headquarters in mid-April failed.
 On 21 July 1992, the Agreement on Friendship and Cooperation was signed by Tuđman and Izetbegović, establishing a military cooperation between the two armies.
 At a session held on 6 August, the Bosnian Presidency accepted HVO as an integral part of the Bosnian armed forces.

 Despite these attempts, tensions steadily increased throughout the second half of 1992.
 An armed conflict occurred in Busovača in early May and another one on 13 June.
 On 19 June, a conflict between the units of the TO on one side, and HVO and HOS units on the other side broke out in Novi Travnik.
 Incidents were also recorded in Konjic in July, and in Kiseljak and the Croat settlement of Stup in Sarajevo during August.
 On 14 September, the Constitutional Court of Bosnia and Herzegovina declared the proclamation of Herzeg-Bosnia unconstitutional.

-On 18 October, a dispute over a gas station near Novi Travnik that was shared by both armies escalated into armed conflict in the town center.
+On 18 October, a dispute over a petrol station near Novi Travnik that was shared by both armies escalated into armed conflict in the town centre.
 The situation worsened after HVO Commander Ivica Stojak was killed near Travnik on 20 October.
 On the same day, fighting escalated on an ARBiH roadblock set on the main road through the Lašva Valley.
 Spontaneous clashes spread throughout the region and resulted in almost 50 casualties until a ceasefire was negotiated by the UNPROFOR on 21 October.
 On 23 October, a major battle between the ARBiH and the HVO started in the town of Prozor in northern Herzegovina and resulted in an HVO victory.

 On 29 October, the VRS captured Jajce.
 The town was defended by both the HVO and the ARBiH, but the lack of cooperation, as well as an advantage in troop size and firepower for the VRS, led to the fall of the town.
 Croat refugees from Jajce fled to Herzegovina and Croatia, while around 20,000 Bosniak refugees settled in Travnik, Novi Travnik, Vitez, Busovača, and villages near Zenica.
 Despite the October confrontations, and with each side blaming the other for the fall of Jajce, there were no large-scale clashes and a general military alliance was still in effect.
 Tuđman and Izetbegović met in Zagreb on 1 November 1992 and agreed to establish a Joint Command of HVO and ARBiH.